MicrosoftDocs/SupportArticles-docs/Teams/known-issues/do-not-have-access-to-this-file-teams.md

 ---
 title: Error (You don't have access to this file) when opening a file in Teams
 description: Provides a resolution to an issue in which user can't open a file that is automatically stored in OneDrive in Teams. ms.author: prbalusu
 author: helenclu
 manager: dcscontentpm
 ms.date: 11/26/2020
 audience: Admin
 ms.topic: troubleshooting
-ms.service: msteams
 localization_priority: Normal
 search.appverid:
   - SPO160
   - MET150
 appliesto:
   - Microsoft OneDrive for Business
   - Microsoft Teams
 ms.custom:
   - CI 125301
   - CSSTroubleshoot
 ms.reviewer: prbalusu
 ---